Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB in lattice gauge theories

-where $d_{\text{phys}}$ denotes the dimension of the physical subspace $\mathcal{H}_{\text{phys}}$. \end{enumerate} \end{definition} If we start with a physical state and employing the MUPB for projective measurements to obtain collapse states, the Markov chain is guaranteed to remain within the physical sector, precluding any collapse into unphysical states.
+where $d_{\text{phys}}$ denotes the dimension of the physical subspace $\mathcal{H}_{\text{phys}}$. \end{enumerate} \end{definition} The first condition ensures compatibility with the gauge constraints, while the second ensures mixing within the physical subspace.
+Because each basis state has definite Gauss-law eigenvalues, projective measurements in MUPB do not mix different gauge sectors.
+Therefore, if the initial state is physical, the resulting Markov chain remains entirely within the physical sector and never collapses into an unphysical state.

-Since standard measurements in quantum computation are performed in the computational basis, alternative measurement bases must be implemented by designing specific quantum circuits.
-We explicitly identify one of the MUPB in our $\mathbb{Z}_2$ LGT setup; the corresponding circuit architectures are illustrated in Fig.~\ref{fig:MUPBZ} and Fig.~\ref{fig:MUPBX}.
-These circuits are characterized by constant depth and nearest-neighbor interactions, ensuring that the construction scales efficiently for larger systems.
-We refer to these measurement bases as the physical $Z$-basis and the physical $X$-basis, with their respective bases denoted by $\{\ket{e_i^{(Z_{\text{phys}})}}\}$ and $\{\ket{e_i^{(X_{\text{phys}})}}\}$.
-The circuit for the physical $Z$-basis consists of Hadamard gates acting on the gauge links.
-In addition to these Hadamard gates, the physical $X$-basis circuit incorporates a unitary operator $W$, defined as,